Atlanta Fed and Branches Announce New Directors|

 Each of the nation's 12 Federal Reserve Banks has a nine-member board of directors.
-Three class A directors represent national and state-chartered banks.
-Three class B directors are elected by these banks but represent commerce, industry, agriculture, labor, and consumers.
-Three class C directors represent the same broad array of public interests but are appointed by the Federal Reserve Board of Governors in Washington, D.C.
+Three Class A directors represent national and state-chartered banks that are members of the Federal Reserve System.
+Three Class B directors are elected by these banks but represent commerce, industry, agriculture, labor and consumers.
+Three Class C directors represent the same broad array of public interests but are appointed by the Board of Governors in Washington, D.C.
+Glover is a Class B director.
+Barkin is a Class C Director.

 The following members were elected, appointed, or reappointed to the boards of directors of the Federal Reserve Bank of Atlanta and its branches: